Skip to Main Content

 The deal has a separate arrangement for Gold Open Access journals, whereby a 15% discount will be applied automatically to those articles which are published in titles which fall under the Springer Nature portfolio (BMC, SpringerOpen, Palgrave and Nature Portfolio).
 If choosing to publish in a fully Open Access journal which falls under the agreement, please ensure that you have received prior confirmation that the University or funder is able to cover the costs before committing to any payment.
 Invoices for the payment of APCs from the publisher should detail the name of the payee such as the University itself.
 Under no circumstance should any invoice be addressed to the Library.

-If you would like the University to cover the cost of the APC or to utilise the UKRI Open Access block grant to cover the cost, please follow the process for applying for these funds via the Library SharePoint pages here.
+If you would like the University to cover the cost of the APC, please follow the process for applying for these funds via the Library SharePoint pages here.

 The Springer Open Access agreement applies to the corresponding author: